folio-org/stripes/doc/permissions.md

 ### Individual settings pages

-Each individual settings page ("Permission sets", "Patron groups".
-"Address Types", etc.) is guarded by a specified permission, and is made available only to users who have that permission -- for example, the "Permission sets" settings page is restricted to users who have the `ui-users.editpermsets` permission.
+Each individual settings page ("Permission sets", "Patron groups", "Address Types", etc.) is guarded by a specified permission, and is made available only to users who have that permission -- for example, the "Permission sets" settings page is restricted to users who have the `ui-users.editpermsets` permission.

 These guard-permissions should be high-level permissions defined by the UI module.
 Each such permission for a specific part of the settings should include the relevant module-wide settings permission (in this case `settings.users.enabled`).
 This ensures that the module is included in the Settings menu, which in turn ensures that the Settings menu is made available.